B13rg/B13rg.github.io/about.md

 Hi, my name is Brendan Byers.
 At Oregon State Univeristy, I studied Computer Science and History with an emphasis on the Soviet Union.

-I currently work at Apptio as a Infrastructure Engineer.
+I currently work at IBM as an SRE for Apptio.

 I am a programmer who is especially interested in old computers/consoles.
-Some of my favorites include
+Some of my favorites include:

 * Atari 400/800
 * Commodore 64